North Jersey Coed Softball League Rules

 Strike Mat

-- A league-provided strike mat must be used for all games.
+- A league-provided strike mat must be used for all games at all fields.

 - The home team is responsible for providing it.